SergeyFedorchenko/network_science_VTSL/docs/IMPLEMENTATION_PLAN.md

 - unpivot to edges (src_id, dst_id) for j in 1..k
 - filter dst not null

-C. Airport transfer kNN edges (approximate feasible connections without exploding)
+C) Airport transfer kNN edges (approximate feasible connections without exploding)
 Goal: represent potential passenger/crew/bank connections at airports without a full range join.
 - For each airport and carrier (default same-carrier only), consider inbound arrivals and connect to the next k departures at that airport for that carrier.
 - edge_type="airport_transfer_knn"